Generating Attribute-Aware Human Motions from Textual Prompt: Introduction

 \section{Introduction}

-In recent years, text-driven human motion generation has gained significant attention~\cite{tevet2022motionclip, petrovich2022temos, tmr, zhang2023generating, zhang2023motiongpt, guo2022generating, zhang2022motiondiffuse, zhang2023remodiffuse, mld, mdm, yuan2025mogents, wang2024aligning, jeonghgm3} in both research community and industry owing to its potential applications in video games, filmmaking, virtual reality, and robotics.
+In recent years, text-driven human motion generation has gained significant attention~\cite{humanml3d, zhang2022motiondiffuse, mld} in both research community and industry owing to its potential applications in video games, filmmaking, virtual reality, and robotics.
 The goal is to generate realistic human motion sequences based on given textual descriptions.
 However, human motion patterns are significantly influenced by human attributes such as age, gender, weight, and height.
 As illustrated in Figure~\ref{fig:motivation}, individuals with different attributes demonstrate distinct motion patterns.
 For instance, the movements of an elderly person and a teenager differ substantially.
 Therefore, incorporating human attributes into motion generation is crucial for producing realistic and context-aware movements.
 Also, users may need to generate motions that correspond to specific human attributes, demanding text-to-motion generation controlled by attributes.
 Despite this, none of the existing methods have addressed this issue.

 Incorporating human attributes into text-driven motion generation faces two major challenges.
 The first is that a motion sequence consists of both \textit{action semantics} (\textit{e.g.}, walking, running) and \textit{human attributes} (\textit{e.g.}, gender, age), whereas textual descriptions usually focus solely on the action semantics aspect.
-Existing text-to-motion frameworks~\cite{tevet2022motionclip, petrovich2022temos, tmr, zhang2023generating, zhang2023motiongpt, humantomato} typically align text and motion in a shared space without distinguishing between semantic content and human attribute information, which may hinder the alignment.
-For example, MotionCLIP~\cite{tevet2022motionclip} aligns textual and motion features in the CLIP latent space, while MotionGPT~\cite{motiongpt} obtains a unified token vocabulary for text and motion.
+Existing text-to-motion frameworks typically align text and motion in a shared space without distinguishing between semantic content and human attribute information, which may hinder the alignment.
 This necessitates a new framework that can separate action semantics from human attributes, ensuring that texts are accurately aligned with semantic content.